andao711/Segmentation/README.md

 Problem/ Requirement: Use RFM & Machine Learning algorithms in Python for Customers segmentation.

 In this project, I have applied RFM & KMeans algorithms (with PCA) to cluster customers from file dataset CDNOW_master.txt (http://brucehardie.com/notes/026/).
+I convert all text files in ".parquet" type.
+It help takes less space and queries faster more than ".csv".

 *(I run some models: Kmeans, Kmeans with PCA, Hierarchical, Hierarchical with PCA, RFM manual (base on my domain knowledge) AND Kmeans with PCA is the best model in my case.)*